mpv-player/mpv/DOCS/man/input.rst

 All mouse and keyboard input is to converted to mpv-specific key names.
 Key names are either special symbolic identifiers representing a physical key, or text key names, which are unicode code points encoded as UTF-8.
 These are what keyboard input would normally produce, for example ``a`` for the A key.
+These are influenced by keyboard modifiers which affect produced text, such as shift and caps lock.
 As a consequence, mpv uses input translated by the current OS keyboard layout, rather than physical scan codes.

 Currently there is the hardcoded assumption that every text key can be represented as a single unicode code point (in NFKC form).